bongiozzo/musica_mustdie/output/band_infernal.md

 # Infernal

-Дискография
+## Дискография

-"The New Dawn" 1998, Black Metal
+### "The New Dawn" 1998, Black Metal

+1. Force
+2. A Forgotten Place
+3. The Infernal Throne (Instrumental)
+4. The Gates Of The Glory
+5. Evil Milennium (Instrumental)
+6. War Forever
+7. Freedom And Pleasure
+8. In The Silence A Morning Star
+9. Power Of Circle
+10. Total Feeling

-"Whipping the Sacred Law" 1999, Black Metal
+### "Whipping the Sacred Law" 1999, Black Metal

+1. In The Horizon Shines A Light
+2. A Sign Of Destruction
+3. Cham Dead
+4. Unholy War God
+5. In Memory Of My Soul
+6. Deny The Lie
+7. In The Search
+8. To The Waited Meeting
+9. My Belief (Possessed Cover)
+10. Lost In The Thoughts Of Labyrinths
+11. War Forever	02:11
+12. Force

-"A Tragedy Called Existence" 2004, Black Metal
+### "A Tragedy Called Existence" 2004, Black Metal

+1. Unification Of The Highest Circle
+2. The Intense Flame Will Burn Forever
+3. Creations Of Man's Evil Thought
+4. The Horned Head Of Satan Attacks
+5. Ancestors Have Left An Historical Legacy
+6. Ritual Performing
+7. I Live In A World Of My Own
+8. A Tragedy Called Existence
+9. Transylvanian Hunger (Darkthrone Cover)
+10. By The Side Of The Road

-"The Deepest Emptiness" 2009, Black Metal
+### "The Deepest Emptiness" 2009, Black Metal

+1. Into The Caven (intro)
+2. Harvesting Misery
+3. Blackened By Forces
+4. Force (Version 2009)
+5. Existencial Law
+6. Inspired By Cruelty
+7. Prisoner By Chance
+8. Pain, Agony & Death

 ## Отношения с другими группами